 This board has a flashy deck and the sharpest nose in our review.
 Although testers expected it to glide well, it did not perform as expected, and many felt that it was squirrelly and did not handle well in choppy water.
-In addition, this model's plastic components earned it a low score in durability and ease of transport.
+Also, this model's plastic components earned it a low score in durability and ease of transport.
 With the highest price tag in our review, we recommend looking at lower priced boards like the Isle Explorer or PEAK Inflatable before deciding to purchase this model.

 Cons: Not durable, feels unstable for beginners